-Objectives Key Features Base Salary • Provide an appropriate level of fixed compensation that will promote executive recruitment and retention. • Fixed compensation.
-Annual Cash Incentive Compensation Reward achievement of our financial and operating goals for a year based on the Committee's quantitative and qualitative assessment of the executives' contributions to that performance.
-Variable, short-term cash compensation.
-Funded upon achievement of threshold FFO level.
-Allocated based on objective and subjective Company, business unit, and individual performance.
-Performance-Based Long- Term Incentive Program Promote the creation of long-term stockholder value.
-Align the interests of our executives with the interests of our stockholders.
-Promote the retention of our executives through multi-year service vesting requirements after they are earned.
-Variable, performance-based long-term equity compensation.
-Amount is Earned Based on 3 year Performance Period: Absolute TSR; TSR Relative to MSCI U.S. REIT Index (RMS); and TSR Relative to S&P 500 Index.
-Additional two years of service-vesting.
-Maximum amount earned is 100% of the amount of performance-based LTIP units awarded.
+Objectives Key Features Base Salary Provide an appropriate level of fixed compensation that will promo executive recruitment and retention. ote • Fixed compensation.
+Annual Cash Incentive Compensation Reward achievement of our financial and operating goals for a year bas on the Committee's quantitative and qualitative assessment of t executives' contributions to that performance. • Performance-Based Long-Term Incentive Program Promote the creation of long-term stockholder value.
+Align the interests of our executives with the interests of our stockholders Promote the retention of our executives through multi-year service vesti requirements after they are earned. , and the second